eead-csic-compbio/metagenome_Pfam_score/README.md

 ![Modalities](./Modalities.png)

 The main modalities of MEBS are
-1. Capturing the metabolic machinery of your genome or metagenome in terms of single scores
+1. **Score**: apturing the metabolic machinery of your genome or metagenome in terms of single scores
-2. Detect possible marker genes according to their informational content (entropy)
+2. **Markers**: Detect possible marker genes according to their informational content (entropy)
-3. Evaluate the metabolic completeness of metabolic pathways
+3. **Completeness**: Evaluate the metabolic completeness of metabolic pathways
-4. Visualizate the protein domains in your genome or metagenome using KEGG visualization
+4. **Kegg visualization**: Visualizate the protein domains in your genome or metagenome using KEGG visualization

 # Current data